ton-community/ton-docs/docs/v3/guidelines/smart-contracts/howto/wallet.md

 However, the `CommonMsgInfo` structure only supports the `MsgAddress` specification.
 Since the sender’s address is typically unknown, it’s necessary to use `addr_none` (represented by two zero bits `00`).
 The `CommonMsgInfoRelaxed` structure is used in such cases, as it supports the `addr_none` address.
 For `ext_in_msg_info` (used for incoming external messages), the `CommonMsgInfo` structure is sufficient because these messages don’t require a sender and always use the [MsgAddressExt](https://hub.com/ton/ton.blockchain/ton/blob/24dc184a2ea67f9c47042b4104bbb4d82289fac1/crypto/block/block.tlb#L100) structure (represented by `addr_none$00`, meaning two zero bits).
 This eliminates the need to overwrite the data.

 :::note
-The numbers after the `$` symbol are the bits that are required to be stored at the beginning of a specific structure for further identification of these structures during reading (deserialization).
+The numbers after the `$` symbol are the bits that must be stored at the beginning of a specific structure for further identification of these structures during reading (deserialization).
 :::

-### Internal Message Creation
+### Internal message creation

 Internal messages facilitate communication between contracts.
 When examining various contract types, such as [NFTs](https://github.com/ton-blockchain/token-contract/blob/f2253cb0f0e1ae0974d7dc0cef3a62cb6e19f806/nft/nft-item.fc#L51-L56) and [Jettons](https://github.com/ton-blockchain/token-contract/blob/f2253cb0f0e1ae0974d7dc0cef3a62cb6e19f806/ft/jetton-wallet.fc#L139-L144), you’ll often encounter the following lines of code, which are commonly used when writing contracts that send messages: